 Interested in learning Israeli folk dancing?
 Classes are held every Monday from 7:30 p.m. - 9:30 p.m. at Starlight Dance Studio (5050 West Esplanade Ave.).
 Everyone is welcome to attend this fun group, which just celebrated its 30th anniversary!

 Discover the wonders of Jerusalem’s Biblical Zoo.
 Surf the Mediterranean.
 Explore Tel Aviv’s striking Bauhaus architecture.
 Visit Google’s Israeli campus.
 Find your track on the Greater New Orleans Jewish community’s 2017 mega-mission to Israel, to be held June 5-12, 2017.
-For the first time ever, you’ll be able to choose from four exciting tracks: Family, Art/Architecture/Music, Medical/High-Tech, and Adventure (limited spots remain in the Adventure track).
+For the first time ever, you’ll be able to choose from four exciting tracks: Family, Art/Architecture/Music, and Medical/High-Tech (the Adventure track is now closed).
 Click here to see more about the costing and to download the latest itinerary.
+The deadline to register for the mission is April 30, 2017.